British Crime Writing Archive (CWA and Detection Club papers)

 The Detection Club was founded in 1930 by a group of British mystery writers, including Agatha Christie, Dorothy L. Sayers, Ronald Knox, and many more.
 The first president was G. K. Chesterton, and all members agreed to adhere to Knox’s Commandments in their writing.
 An extraordinary article from The New York Times was published in September 1979, describing the Detection Club’s ‘Uncommon Order of Initiation’.

-The archive is currently undergoing full inventory and arrangement.
-It is not currently listed on the Library’s online catalogue but basic finding aids for the CWA and DC elements are available on request.
-Please send requests to email@example.com.
+As this is a living, contemporary archive, it is request-only.
+Please send requests to email@example.com, and we will liaise with the Archivist of the CWA on your behalf.
 All archives and special collections can only be accessed via a Request to Read Restricted Items form, which must be submitted at least fourteen days in advance of your visit.